California’s 2026 Climate Reporting: What You Need To Know

 A reporting entity must obtain an assurance engagement, performed by an independent third-party assurance provider, of the entity’s public disclosure.

 Starting in 2027 and annually thereafter, a reporting entity must publicly disclose its scope 3 emissions for the prior fiscal year on a schedule to be specified by CARB as part of the regulations.
+CARB is currently in the process of consulting on its proposals on Scope 3 implementation rules, included in which are organizational boundary setting, approaches for phased-in or broad applicability of reporting, applicable assurances standards, among others.

-Beginning in 2026, a reporting entity shall measure and report its emissions of greenhouse gases in conformance with the Greenhouse Gas Protocol standards and guidance, including
+Beginning in 2026, a reporting entity shall measure and report its emissions of greenhouse gases in conformance with the Greenhouse Gas Protocol standards and guidance, including:

 - Greenhouse Gas Protocol Corporate Accounting and Reporting Standard and the Greenhouse Gas Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard developed by the World Resources Institute and the World Business Council for Sustainable Development,